PedroGarciaSanchez2/testcafe-cucumberjs-es5/README.md

 1. Nodejs
 2. npm install

+## Install dependencies
+run the command `npm install`

 ## Run Scripts
 * Keep the folder the structure intact
-* Run the different scripts detailed in the package.json
+* Run the different scripts detailed in the package.json with the command `npm run test-chrome-report`,etc
 * The tests results will be archived under the folder reports.
 To get the nice reporter you should run the command `npm run reporter`

 # Adding tests